otterize/intents-operator/README.md

 ## How does the intents operator work?

 ### Network policies
 The intents operator automatically creates, updates and deletes network policies, and automatically labels client and server pods, to match declarations in client intents files.
-The policies created are `Ingress` based, so source pods are labeled with a `can-access-<target>=true` while destination pods are labeled with `has-identity=<target>`.
+The policies created are `Ingress`-based, so source pods are labeled with a `can-access-<target>=true` while destination pods are labeled with `has-identity=<target>`.

 The example above results in the following network policy being created: